 What's the difference?

 "Assets" include all of your visual content like images and videos.
 Assets are always front and center, and you can access them from anywhere in your workspace: the home page, search, boards, and bookmarks.
-You can view an asset's name, file size, and resolution metadata all from the gallery view.
+From the gallery view, you can toggle on an asset's name, file size, resolution metadata, and any custom fields applied.
+PDFs are also considered Assets as they are often visual - you can also set a PDF page as the thumbnail.

 "Files" are your non-visual content like documents, spreadsheets, and audio clips.
 You can search, filter, bookmark, and add files to boards, just like assets.
 Unlike assets, files will not have a thumbnail preview.
 Only the display name and file size metadata can be seen from gallery view.